syncfusion-content/windowsforms-docs/WindowsForms/Calculate/Function-Reference-Section.md

 mean is the mean of ln(x).

-standardDeviation is the standard deviation of ln(x).
+standard_deviation is the standard deviation of ln(x).

 #### Remarks:

-* Both x and standardDeviation must be positive.
+* Both x and standard_deviation must be positive.
 * The equation for the lognormal cumulative distribution function is:

 ![](Function-Reference-Section_images/Function-Reference-Section_img29.png)